PS VR2: When does it release?

-PSVR 2 Back to the future
+PS VR2: Back to the future

 Since the 2016 release of the original PlayStation VR, Sony has been working hard to build a proper ecosystem for PlayStation gamers who want to get a unique perspective of their games.
-PSVR 2, as we're currently calling it, is sure to be among the top best accessories for PS5 when it launches.
-Unfortunately, for PS5 owners looking for a next-generation VR experience, the wait is a bit longer than some of us were hoping.

-PSVR 2 What will it be like?
+PS VR2: What will it be like?

-Given that Sony has been adamant about the original PSVR only working with PS4 versions of games — even on PS5 — it seems that they are set on making sure PSVR 2 is a next-generation experience from day one.
-In the announcement, Jim Ryan specifically stated that Sony is working on a "completely new VR format" for the PSVR 2.
-While that's a bit vague, it certainly foreshadows an experience that's unlike any we've seen or can currently experience.
+Given that Sony has been adamant about the original PSVR only working with PS4 versions of games — even on PS5 — it is set on making sure PS VR2 is a next-generation experience from day one.
+The announcement of features such as eye-tracking and headset feedback will result in an experience unlike any we've seen so far from VR in the console space.

 Sony has also said it will include a higher-resolution display on the PS VR2 and a wider field of view (FoV).
 While the resolution is essential for reducing the screendoor effect — meaning you can see the individual pixels that make up the display — a wider FoV is important for many reasons.
 First, it increases immersion since it better recreates a human's peripheral vision.
 Many current-generation VR displays sport between a 90 to 110-degree FoV, while human eyes can typically see between 120 to 135 degrees.